-Anyway, here is the script.
-It's not the best solution but its the only way to do this sort of thing that I'm aware of right now.
-I changed how it outputs text which has improved the speed a lot.
-I still think it's a little slow though at times, especially when there is a lot of formatting present.
-Other than that it works reasonably well.
+Here is the script.
+It's not the best solution.
+It is the only way to do this sort of thing that I'm aware of right now.
 If you have any problems with it or suggestions for it please contact me.
 It's public domain.
-Use as you wish. (last updated: April 15, 2010)
+Use as you wish. (last updated: April 15, 2010).

 A long time ago, when I was just learning how to write python scripts, I wrote a very poor quality gbf2osis converter to convert the GBF texts from ebible.org to OSIS.
 I no longer update it as the main format for the bibles there is now usfm.
 It is public domain.

 NOTE: If you have any problems with these modules, please contact me about them.
 DO NOT CONTACT The SWORD Project about them.

 I used to have several other public domain bible modules here.
 I took the links down as what I had here was outdated and shouldn't be used.
 Use the official ones instead, for now.
 After I'm done reviewing my usfm to osis converter I will make new WEB and WMB modules and upload them.
 They will be available later this year (2015).